-The conversion price for the above ONE44 notes ranges from 60% to 65% (representing a 35% to 40% discount) of the market price of the common stock, which is based on the lowest closing bid prices of the common stock for the ten trading days immediately prior to the delivery of a notice of conversion.
+The conversion price for the above ONE44 notes ranges from 60% to 65% (representing a 35% to 40% discount) of the market price of the common stock, which is based on the lowest closing bid prices of the common stock between ten and fifteen trading days immediately prior to the delivery of a notice of conversion.
 Notwithstanding the foregoing, such notes are subject to 4.99% beneficial ownership limitations.
-All of the above ONE44 notes are treated as stock settled debt under ASC 480 and accordingly the Company recorded a total of \$289,459 put premium of which \$133,305 was recorded during the year ended June 30, 2023.
+All of the above ONE44 notes are treated as stock settled debt under ASC 480 and accordingly the Company recorded a total debt premium of \$133,305 during the year ended June 30, 2023 and recorded a total debt premium of \$100,000 was recorded during the year ended June 30, 2024.